An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Preliminaries and Problem Formulation

-In particular, when $x_0^t$ and $y_0^t$ are stationary, $\bar{I}(x; y) := \lim_{t\rightarrow\infty}I(x_0^t; y_0^t) / t$. \end{defn} Mutual information $I(x_0^t;y_0^t)$ is finite if $\mu_{xy} \ll \mu_x \times \mu_y$.
-Some properties of these information-theoretic quantities, such as the chain rule of mutual information, data processing inequality, symmetry and non-negativity of mutual information, invariance of entropy, and the maximum entropy, are omitted in this paper.
-Interested readers are referred to the work of \cite{Li_TAC_2013}, \cite{Polyanskiy_2016}, \cite{Fang_2017}, and \cite{Wan_SCL_2019} for more details. \begin{rem} There is no differential entropy (rate) for continuous-time random process $x_0^t$, since the function space $\mathcal{R}(\mathbb{R}^+, \mathbb{R}^n)$, as the domain of image measure $\mu_x$, is of infinite dimensions, while it is well-known that there is no Lebesgue measure defined on infinite-dimensional spaces.
+when the limit exists.\footnote{{The definition of mutual information (rate) or directed information (rate) adopted in this paper is aligned with those of \cite{Pinsker_1964}, \cite{Ihara_1993}, and \cite{Weissman_TIT_2013}.
+When $x_0^t$ and $y_0^t$ are stationary Gaussian or jointly stationary, the limit always exists.
+When the signals are nonstationary, some useful discussions and calculation results have been provided by \cite{Miao_SP_2020}, \cite{Vu_NC_2009}, and \cite{Carlos_Entropy_2019}.
+Throughout this paper, we assume and only consider the scenario when this limit exists.
+Alternatively, we can define the mutual information rate as $\bar{I}(x;y):= \limsup_{t \rightarrow \infty} I(x_0^t; y_0^t) / t$, which follows the discrete-time definition of \cite{Martins_TAC_2007} and is allowed to be infinity.}}} \end{defn} Mutual information $I(x_0^t;y_0^t)$ is finite, if $\mu_{xy} \ll \mu_x \times \mu_y$.
+Some properties of the preceding information-theoretic quantities, such as the chain rule of mutual information, data processing inequality, symmetry and non-negativity of mutual information, invariance of entropy, and the maximum entropy, are omitted in this paper.
+Interested readers are referred to the work of \cite{Li_TAC_2013}, \cite{Polyanskiy_2016}, \cite{Fang_2017}, and \cite{Wan_SCL_2019} for more details. \begin{rem} There is no differential entropy (rate) for continuous-time random process $x_0^t$, since the function space $\mathcal{R}(\mathbb{R}^+, \mathbb{R}^n)$, as the domain of image measures $\mu_x$, is of infinite dimensions, while it is well-known that there is no Lebesgue measure defined on infinite-dimensional spaces.
 Hence, for a continuous-time random process $x_0^t$, we cannot define its differential entropy (rate) according to \hyperref[def22]{Definition~2.2}.
 This motivates to investigate the continuous-time control and filtering trade-off by resorting to the divergence (rate) and mutual information (rate), in which we can replace $\mu^{}_{\rm{Leb}}$ in \eqref{def22_eq1} with more general measures, such as Wiener and Gaussian measures, that are well-defined on infinite-dimensional spaces. \end{rem}